 of the fibres over $c$ the maps $i\vert_c$ and $j\vert_c$ are initial.
 We will show this for $i\vert_c$, the case of $j\vert_c$ is analogous.

-Let $p^{\prime}\colon \Over{L}{\I{C}}(\I{P})\to\I{C}$ be the structure map, and consider the commutative diagram
+Let $p^{\prime}\colon \Over{L}{\I{C}}(P)\to\I{C}$ be the structure map, and consider the commutative diagram

-The projection $(\pi_c)_!$ is a right fibration, hence so are the maps $\Over{\I{P}}{c}\to \I{P}$ and $\Over{\Over{L}{\I{C}}(\I{P})}{c}\to \Over{L}{\I{C}}(\I{P})$.
-Since right fibrations are proper by proposition~\ref{prop:rightFibrationProper}, we conclude that the map $\Over{i}{c}$ must be initial.
-Moreover, since $p$ and $p^{\prime}$ are smooth the maps $\Over{p}{c}$ and $\Over{p^\prime}{c}$ must be smooth as well, which implies that the maps $\I{P}\vert_c\to \Over{\I{P}}{c}$ and $\Over{L}{\I{C}}(\I{P})\vert_c\to \Over{\Over{L}{\I{C}}(\I{P})}{c}$ must be final since $\id_c$ is final.
+The projection $(\pi_c)_!$ is a right fibration, hence so are the maps $\Over{P}{c}\to P$ and $\Over{\Over{L}{\I{C}}(P)}{c}\to \Over{L}{\I{C}}(P)$.
+Since right fibrations are proper by Proposition~\ref{prop:rightFibrationProper}, we conclude that the map $\Over{i}{c}$ must be initial.
+Moreover, since $p$ and $p^{\prime}$ are smooth the maps $\Over{p}{c}$ and $\Over{p^\prime}{c}$ must be smooth as well, which implies that the maps $P\vert_c\to \Over{P}{c}$ and $\Over{L}{\I{C}}(P)\vert_c\to \Over{\Over{L}{\I{C}}(P)}{c}$ must be final since $\id_c$ is final.
 We therefore obtain a pullback square

 in which the horizontal maps are final and the vertical map on the right is initial.
-Since the groupoidification functor $(-)^{\gp}$ carries both final and initial maps to equivalences in $\Grpd(\BB)\simeq\BB$ (cf.\ remark~\ref{rem:localEquivalences} and remark~\ref{rem:groupoidificationFibrantReplacement}), the map $(i\vert_c)^{\gp}$ must be an equivalence.
-But as $\Over{L}{\I{C}}(\I{P})\vert_c$ is already a groupoid, the map $i\vert_c$ is equivalent to the composition of an initial map with an equivalence and therefore initial itself. \end{proof}
+Since the functor $\colim_{\Delta^{\op}}$ carries both final and initial maps to equivalences in $\BB$ (cf.\ Remark~\ref{rem:localEquivalences} and Remark~\ref{rem:groupoidificationFibrantReplacement}), the map $\colim_{\Delta^{\op}}(i\vert_c)$ must be an equivalence.
+But as $\Over{L}{\I{C}}(P)\vert_c$ is already contained in $\BB$, the map $i\vert_c$ is equivalent to the composition of an initial map with an equivalence and therefore initial itself. \end{proof}